 Consumer Reports choose four KitchenAid models to fill slots for the top seven stand mixers based on testing: Classic, Classic Plus, Artisan, and Professional 6500.
 The consumer review site gave these models top marks in performance.

 By now, you may be open to purchasing a KitchenAid mixer, but if the price is still holding you back, consider these alternatives:

-Cuisinart SM-50 5.5-Quart Stand Mixer (view on Amazon): This is the next best thing to a KitchenAid mixer and at a lower price.
+Cuisinart 5.5-Quart Stand Mixer (view on Amazon): This is the next best thing to a KitchenAid mixer and at a lower price.
 It carries the trusted name of Cuisinart, boasts excellent reviews, and has 12-speed mixing capability.
 Check out my in-depth comparison of KitchenAid vs. Cuisinart stand mixers to learn more.

 Hamilton Beach Electric Stand Mixer (view on Amazon): Hamilton Beach is the best budget option.
 It comes with a handled bowl, splash guard, and a comparable accessory package, including a dough hook, flat beater, and whisk.

 Nurxiovo 3 in 1 Stand Mixer (view on Amazon): This is an affordable option heavy on smart design features.
 It features multiple functions straight out of the box, such as grinding meat and extracting juice.

 Learn more about other high-quality yet less expensive options, check out my guide to the best KitchenAid mixer alternatives.

 In this guide, I share much more information about these three options, and provide six other alternatives worth considering.
 I also explain how you can save money on KitchenAid mixers by purchasing a Certified Refurbished model.